 Fishway inspections are conducted by a project operator at least once per day (walk-through) to ensure that fish facilities are operating within criteria limits.
 A daily log of the inspections is compared with the computerized printout to assure correct calibration of the fishway control system.
-At the discretion of NMFS or Fish Passage Center (FPC), at least one inspection of the fishways is conducted by one of these agencies each month during the adult fish-passage season (April 15-November 15).
+At the discretion of NMFS or Fish Passage Center (FPC), at least one inspection of the fishways is conducted by one of these agencies each month during the adult fish passage season (April 15 - November 15).

 During the 2019 passage season, District staff began investigating the use of handheld laser measuring devices to verify water elevations during monthly ladder inspections.
-These efforts were continued in 2020, 2021 and will be continued into 2022.
+These efforts were continued in 2020, 2021, 2002 and will be continued into 2023.

-Monthly ladder inspections did not occur at Wanapum and Priest Rapids dams during the months of April and May (2021) due to COVID restrictions.
-It was decided that with the continuing COVID restrictions in place, the ladder inspections should/could be conducted "virtually" via real-time screen shots of those gauges and monitoring instrumentation associated with the operation of the fish ladders in the dam's control room.
-Those virtual ladder inspections were conducted on June 23, July 27, August 25, September 28 and October 26 of 2021.
-Left Bank Adult Fishway at Wanapum Dam
+Monthly ladder inspections occurred both "virtually" and "in person" at Wanapum and Priest Rapids dams during 2022.
+It was decided in 2021, due to the continuing COVID restrictions in place, the ladder inspections should/could be conducted "virtually" via real-time screen shots of those gauges and monitoring instrumentation associated with the operation of the fish ladders in the dam's control room.
+The use of "virtual" ladders inspections as an option was carried over into 2022.
+Virtual ladder inspections were conducted on April 27, May 25, August 31, and September 27 of 2022.
+"In-person" ladder inspections were conducted June 23, July 26, and October 26 of 2022 for both Wanapum and Priest Rapids dams.

-The left-bank adult fishway at Wanapum Dam is comprised of a powerhouse collection channel and the connecting east-shore ladder.
+The left-bank adult fishway at Wanapum Dam is comprised of a powerhouse collection channel and the connecting east shore ladder.
 The ladder has two slotted fish entrances (SE1 and SE2) but only one (SE2) is kept open.
-The collection channel consists of 20 leaf-gate orifices (OG1-20).
+The collection channel consists of 20 leaf gate orifices (OG1-20).
 The SE3 entrance is now located at the OG-20 gate slot at the west end of the collection channel, and it will remain open during the adult-passage season.
 All collection channel orifice gates remain closed during the adult passage season.
 The auxiliary water at Wanapum Dam is comprised of a combination of gravity flow originating from the forebay through two inline valves, and pumped water from two turbine driven pumps drawing water from the tailrace.
 Both gravity and pumped water empty into the attraction water supply channel before being directed into left-bank diffusion chambers (LDC) in the powerhouse collection channel (LDC27-50), junction pool (LDC24-26), and ladder (LDC2-23).
 Butterfly valves control auxiliary water to LDC25-50 and chimneys control auxiliary water to LDC2-24.
 At the ladder exit, butterfly valve LV7 provides forebay gravity water to diffusion chamber LDC1.
 Grant PUD operates the diffusion chambers to maintain the ladder within required fishway criteria during the fish passage period.